dapr/docs/howto/use-w3c-tracecontext/README.md

 When you call the Dapr API through HTTP/gRPC, you need to pass the trace context across process.
 For across the network, OpenCensus provides different propagation methods for different protocols.
 You can read about the propagation package [here](https://godoc.org/go.opencensus.io/trace/propagation).

-In our example, we will use gRPC calls , for that OpenCensus’ binary propagation format is used.
+In our example, since gRPC calls are used , so for that OpenCensus’ binary propagation format is used.

 3. Passing the trace context to Dapr